DMOJ/docs/docs/judge/linux_installation.md

 ## Installing the prerequisites

 ```
-$ sudo apt install git python-dev python-pip build-essential
+$ apt install git python-dev python-pip build-essential
-$ sudo pip install cython
 $ git clone https://github.com/DMOJ/judge
 $ cd judge
+$ pip install -r requirements.txt
-$ sudo python setup.py develop
+$ python setup.py develop
 ```

 ## Configuring the judge

-Start by taking the `runtime` block from the output of the command `python -m dmoj.executors.autoconfig` and put it in a new file `config.yml`.
+Start by taking the `runtime` block from the output of the command `dmoj-autoconf` and put it in a new file `config.yml`.
 Next, add a `problem_storage_root` node where you specify where your problem data is located.

 ```
 problem_storage_root: /judge/problems